 - To add another filter, use the same dropdown to select a new module and filter.

-For our report, we’ve chosen a Location filter for Atlanta Office, as well as a filter for ‘Checked out’ Carts.
+For our report, we’ve chosen a Location filter for Seattle Office, as well as a filter for ‘Checked out’ Carts.

 Additionally, you can also apply two or more filters to one module.
 To stack filters in this manner, choose the same module again with a different filter state, and click on ‘Add Filter’.
 We’ll try this on our Cart status filter.